 I was running in circles, and the consequences showed up on my mock interviews.

 I had a mock interview with a friend in Amazon.
 Let’s call him Go.

 Go asks me a question.
 It’s one of those “onion” questions: once you solve the question, there’s another layer to it.
 You solve it again, and there’s another layer.
-Each layer is increasingly difficulty, and as you get deeper into the layers, your eyes start to water because it’s so damn difficult.
+Each layer is increasingly difficulty, and just like with onions, it makes your eyes start to water

 Over the next 60 minutes, I struggle with pretty much everything.
 I stutter and say nonsensical garbage that would make Donald Trump cry.
 I propose multiple solutions that ended up not working, just the like Canadian government’s solutions to skyrocketing real estate prices.
 I write code that is way longer than it needed to be, like the series of Breaking Bad (Season 4 ending would have done it justice).

 Eventually, with hints from Go, I reach a solution.
 It works.
 It’s optimal.
 Finally.
 It’s been over an hour since we started the mock interview.
 I’m tired.
 My back is sweaty.

 Go’s feedback?
 I was far from ready.
 Oof, but he’s right.
 Point taken.
 Hey, mock interviews are way different than just doing Leetcode, okay?